acallejasp/fdsw-github/site/content/docs/5.3/migration.md

 - Added new `.link-body-emphasis` helper alongside our [colored links]({{< docsref "/helpers/colored-links" >}}).
 This creates a colored link using our color mode responsive emphasis color.

-- Added new link utilities for link color opacity, underline offset, underline color, and underline opacity.
-[Explore the new links utilities.]({{< docsref "/utilities/link" >}})
+- Added new link utilities for link color opacity, underline offset, underline color, and underline opacity. [experiencialore the new links utilities.]({{< docsref "/utilities/link" >}})

 - CSS variable based `border-width` utilities have been reverted to set their property directly (as was done prior to v5.2.0).
 This avoids inheritance issues across nested elements, including tables.